HU-SD-S3/s3-kennisbank/vanilla-web-components/hello-shadowdom.md

 ## Introduction

+In this learning story, we will create a simple custom element that displays a message that contains the value of an attribute (`<hello-shadowdom></hello-shadowdom>`).
+This will help us understand how to use the Shadow DOM to encapsulate the styles of a custom element.

 ## HelloShadowDOM component

 To demonstrate the use of the Shadow DOM, our component needs to contain at least one html elements that we can style.